Symposium

 Link to video

-Léa-Catherine Szacka, Professor, University of Manchester, Great Britain
+Léa-Catherine Szacka, University of Manchester

-The space of MTV: From inner-city clubbing to basement suburbia.
+The Space of MTV: From Inner-city Clubbing to Basement Suburbia

 Link to video

-Sébastien Grosset, Professor, HEAD – Genève, Switzerland
+Sébastien Grosset, HEAD – Genève

-L’origine obscure : Esquisse d’une histoire de l’habitat à l’ombre de l’architecture.
+L’origine obscure : Esquisse d’une histoire de l’habitat à l’ombre de l’architecture

 Link to video

-Carlotta Darò, Yan Rocher, Professor, Ecole Nationale Superieur d’Architecture – Malaquais, Paris.
-“Illusion is the thing”: Simulating night at the atmospheric cinema.
+Carlotta Darò, Yan Rocher, École Nationale Superieur d’Architecture – Malaquais, Paris

 Link to video